tyayers/appsheet-gemini-car-parts-demo/README.md

-# AppSheet Cloud Inspection Demo
+# AppSheet Gemini Car Parts Demo

 This demo shows how a no-code AppSheet app can use a serverless API deployed in Google Cloud to leverage Gen AI and storage features to enhance a visual inspection scenario.